 Journal & Grant Reviews

-“Where Visual and Information Literacies Meet: Redesigning Research Skills Teaching and Assessment for Large Art History Survey Courses,” Art Documentation: Bulletin of the Art Libraries Society of North America, with Eva Sclippa, Fall 2014 (forthcoming).
+Gendron, Heather and Eva Sclippa.
+“Where Visual and Information Literacies Meet: Redesigning Research Skills Teaching and Assessment for Large Art History Survey Courses,” Art Documentation: Bulletin of the Art Libraries Society of North America, Fall 2014.

-Core Competencies and Core Curricula for the Art Library and Visual Resources Professions, Editor and author.
+Gendron (Ball), Heather, Bella Karr Gerlich, Tula Giannini, Paul Glassman, B. J. Irvine, Amy Lucker, Joan Stahl, Mary Wassermann.
+Core Competencies and Core Curricula for the Art Library and Visual Resources Professions, Editor and co-author.
 ARLIS/NA Occasional Paper, 2006.

+Gendron (Ball), Heather and Mitzi Vernon.
 “What’s in Your Toolbox?
-Rethinking User-Centered Research,” Eastman IDSA National Education Symposium Proceedings, with Professor Mitzi Vernon, 2006: 9-16.
+Rethinking User-Centered Research,” Eastman IDSA National Education Symposium Proceedings, 2006: 9-16.

-“Study Collections of Architectural Drawings,” Art Documentation: Bulletin of the Art Libraries Society of North America, with Brian Shelburne, Fall 2004, Vol. 23:2, 21-26.
+Gendron (Ball), Heather and Brian Shelburne.
+“Study Collections of Architectural Drawings,” Art Documentation: Bulletin of the Art Libraries Society of North America, Fall 2004, Vol. 23:2, 21-26.

 Gendron, Heather and Alisa Rod.
 “A Mixed-Methods Approach to Questionnaire Development: Understanding Students’ Interpretations of Library Survey Questions.”
 Library Assessment Conference 2014.
 August 2014. [refereed paper]